RandomMeas

 RandomMeas.MeasurementDataMethod

-MeasurementData(ψ::Union{MPO, MPS}, NM::Int; mode::String = "MPS/MPO", measurement_setting::Union{LocalUnitaryMeasurementSetting, ComputationalBasisMeasurementSetting, ShallowUnitaryMeasurementSetting} = nothing)
+MeasurementData(ψ::Union{MPO, MPS}, NM::Int, measurement_setting::Union{LocalUnitaryMeasurementSetting, ComputationalBasisMeasurementSetting, ShallowUnitaryMeasurementSetting}; mode::SimulationMode = TensorNetwork)

 Returns a MeasurementData object by sampling NM projective measurements from the quantum state ψ.